HanbingWang2001/WebPage/_pages/about.md

 <!--                -->

 # 🎖 Honors and Awards
--  First prize scholarships in Research Innovation and Aesthetic Education Accomplishment(Top 3%)
 - *2021.10* Third Prize in Mathematical Contest in Modeling.
 - *2021.10* First prize scholarships in Research Innovation and Aesthetic Education Accomplishment
+- *2021.8*  Second prize in Mathematical Contest in modeling of Shandong University
 - *2021.5* Third Prize in 2021 National English Competition for college students.
 - *2020.10* Third Prize in National Undergraduate Electronic Design Contest.
 - *2020.10* First prize scholarships in Research Innovation and Aesthetic Education Accomplishment